-Forest land - Forest land is declared by the Ministry of Environmental Conservation and Forestry (the Ministry) in accordance with the Forest Law and its rules and regulations.
-The Forest Law 1992empowers the Minister of Forestry to demarcate lands as 'reserved forests' or 'conservation areas' for certain other purposes.
-The Forest Law governs licensing and practice for economic use of forest land.
+Forest land - Forest land is declared by the Ministry of Environmental Conservation and Forestry(the MOECF) in accordance with the Forest Law and its rules and regulations.
+The Forest Law 1992 empowers the Minister of Forestry to demarcate land as "reserved forests" or "conservation areas" for certain other purposes.
+The Forest Law governs licensing and practice for economic useof forest land.
 It is not transferable.
-Permission is required from the Ministry in extracting timber, cutting fire-wood, producing charcoal or catching fish from a Reserved Forest Area.
-Land administration is assigned to various government departments.
+Permission is required from the MOECF in extracting timber, cutting fire-wood, producing charcoal or catching fish from a Reserved Forest Area.